Injection moulding: Examples of polymers best suited for the process

 Most polymers, sometimes referred to as resins, may be used, including all thermoplastics, some thermosets, and some elastomers.
 Since 1995, the total number of available materials for injection moulding has increased at a rate of 750 per year; there were approximately 18,000 materials available when that trend began.
 Available materials include alloys or blends of previously developed materials, so product designers can choose the material with the best set of properties from a vast selection.
 Major criteria for selection of a material are the strength and function required for the final part, as well as the cost, but also each material has different parameters for moulding that must be taken into account.
 Other considerations when choosing an injection moulding material include flexural modulus of elasticity, or the degree to which a material can be bent without damage, as well as heat deflection and water absorption.
 Common polymers like epoxy and phenolic are examples of thermosetting plastics while nylon, polyethylene, and polystyrene are thermoplastic.
 Until comparatively recently, plastic springs were not possible, but advances in polymer properties make them now quite practical.
 Applications include buckles for anchoring and disconnecting outdoor-equipment webbing.

+Sustainability Aspects

+Although plastics are not considered sustainable, efficient steps such as process improvements, material management, and design strategies can prove to be sustainable in production manufacturing.
+Some companies have taken the initiative to include automated regrind systems to the process.
+These systems can collect and recycle scrap materials, and feed it back into molding presses without major process changes.
+Companies have been able to reduce their landfill contributions to less than 1% of materials used.

+The upgrade to modern injection molding presses, including electric and hybrid machines, reduces energy consumption while increasing production by 20% more than the traditional machines.

+Adding filtration systems in the cooling systems will allow processed water to be recycled into the cooling towers, minimizing water, water consumption, and environmental impacts.

+An important factor is the material selection.
+When designing parts, monomaterials allow assemblies to be recycled as a whole, reducing contamination issues and simplifying end-of-life processing.